My Secrets To Great Wedding Photos In Cincinnati And Dayton

 Think About Possible Lighting Scenarios And Opportunities That May Arise

 - Knowing the weather forecast and the location of the sun at photography times is important.
-At a recent Cincinnati winery wedding, I let the bride and groom know that at sunset we'd be heading outside to do beautiful bride and groom shots in front of the grape vines and setting sun.
+At a recent Cincinnati winery wedding, I let the bride and groom know that at sunset we'd be heading outside to do the beautiful bride and groom shots in front of the grape vines and setting sun.
 We were able to capture stunning photos just before the sun went beyond the horizon.
 Indoor lighting doesn't change much except for getting darker after the reception dinner.
 Be prepared!

 Go With The Flow And Be Flexible